-This program is designed to offer students the opportunity to earn a degree a Agriculture-Business.
+This program is designed to offer students the opportunity to earn a degree in Agriculture-Business.

 AREA A - COURSES FROM THE BUSINESS DEPARTMENT

 UNITS

 Accounting 1 5

 Business 1 3

 Marketing 1 3

 Management 13 3

 Marketing 21 3

 Computer Applications (CAOT) 3

 Finance 8 3

-REA B - COURSES FROM THE AGRICULTURE DEPARTMENT 1.
-Tal.
+AREA B - COURSES FROM THE AGRICULTURE DEPARTMENT

 Any 23 units from the Agriculture Department.
 UNITS 23

-REA C - ELECTIVES S N GIE
+AREA C - ELECTIVES LINUTO

-Any courses annroyed by either department UNITS
+A 11 20 1 4 4 UNITS

-chairs of Agriculture or Business 6
+Any courses approved by either department chairs of Agriculture or Business 6